-How to make the best Instant Pot Oatmeal with old-fashioned oats, milk (even almond) and water.
+How to make the best Instant Pot Oatmeal with old-fashioned oats, milk (even almond), and water.
 They are creamy and delicious with a variety of toppings!

 Since the Instant Pot appeared in my kitchen, I have been discovering countless ways to use it.
 It can make the best pot roast ever or bake a cheesecake.
 Now, I make our oatmeal in my Instant Pot too!
 It’s super fast, no need to stir it during cooking and it’s creamy and delicious.
 I tested this recipe with different ratios of oats to liquid to ensure the oatmeal won’t burn.
 This recipe is fail-proof!
 Use almond milk and coconut oil to make them vegan.